ovh/public-cloud-examples/containers-orchestration/managed-rancher/create-k8s-lz-instances/README.md

   -  Copy/paste the password in **password** field and click on **Log in with Local User** button.

-  - A new password wil be generated, save it!
+  - A new password will be generated, save it!
 Save the server URL too, check the **End User License Agreement** checkbox and click on the **Continue** button.

 #### Configure Rancher to deploy a Kubernetes cluster